 Judy Warner: How long have you been designing boards, and what other types of products have you designed?

 Webb: I’ve been designing PCBs for over 35 years.
 I have worked at service bureaus and companies that designed memory systems, computer motherboards, industrial computers, and now twice for oil exploration companies.
 I kept challenging myself and stepping up, and growing because I enjoyed the challenge and learning that goes with it.
-I believe anyone that is committed to always learning, and growing in this industry will make a great .
+I believe anyone that is committed to always learning, and growing in this industry will make a great designer.
 You must be responsible for that learning, too.
-Don’t expect your boss or company to decide to send you to conference or hand you a magazine article.
+Don’t expect your boss or company to decide to send you to a conference or hand you a magazine article.
 I gained a great deal by going to conferences, and it gave me a base to build on.
 I went to all the classes I could afford.
 I have a degree, but not in Engineering--so I knew I could either self-educate by going to classes and conferences or go back to get an EE.
 Honestly, I wasn’t sure I would get the practical knowledge I needed from an EE program, so I looked at my conferences as an investment in self-education just the same as a tuition.

 Warner: Why do you think people are resistant to travelling or perhaps spending their own money?

 Webb: They may not have extra money to spare, or have the perspective that helps them realize how critical it is to their skill set or career trajectory.
 It’s to get in a particular company culture and just stick to that company’s methods and assume they’ve learned all they need to know.
 That’s ok if you plan to stay at that company, but what if they have a layoff or if you decide to move on.
 I believe designers have to be proactive about their career, and that includes buying books and standards and attending every learning opportunity they can.